fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

     mapper.map()
 ```

-The reducer then computes the average amount of sales for each day of the week...
+Students are also required to write a reducer that computes the average value of the sales by each day of the week...

 ```python
 class DOWReducer():